Welcome to your weekly macroeconomic round-up, where we spotlight a few of the most significant events in the last week.

 For the time being at least, markets seem to show both belief and approval of the dovish stance in policy, with US 10-year yields falling over the week, while equity markets extended gains.

 US equity markets went from strength to strength last week, with the S&P 500 finishing the Friday trading session on a new record high for the second week in a row.
 Driven by the strong macroeconomic data and steadfastly dovish rhetoric from the Federal Reserve, this leaves US markets up nearly 10% in the year to date.
 European equity markets (measured by the Eurostoxx 50 index) also made fresh post 2008 highs in the week, regaining pre-pandemic levels for the first time.
-The UK equity market (measured by the FTSE 100 index) is roughly 10% below pre-pandemic levels although has gained momentum recently and was the best performing developed equity market last week.
+The UK equity market is roughly 10% below pre-pandemic levels although has gained momentum recently and was the best performing developed equity market last week.

 Look out for next week’s update, where we’ll be focusing on US inflation, Italian stimulus decisions and Chinese Q1 GDP.